Rust in libipuz

 Consider this function:

-IPuzCharsetBuilder *ipuz_charset_builder_new_for_language (const char *lang);
+IpuzCharsetBuilder *ipuz_charset_builder_new_for_language (const char *lang);

 It wants to be passed a string that identifies a language.
 If you want the “default language”, you pass "C" because Unix locale names are weird.
 The expectation is that the calling code should know which language it wants to use!
 While we can certainly make the function use the “default language” if it gets passed NULL, this would just allow the calling code to be sloppy.
 Pick a language and use it, don’t just say, “eh, I don’t know, whatever” 😃